Pte

 My story

 Albert Ernest Baldry was born around 1898 in Eastbridge, Suffolk, United Kingdom.
 He was the son of William and Mary Baldry.
-He moved with his parents to Australia and became a butcher.
+He moved to Australia with his parents, where he became a butcher.
 On 22 January 1916, he enlisted in Adelaide, South Australia.
 He was assigned to C Company, 32nd Battalion, First Australian Imperial Force.
-However, he did not enlist under his birth name, instead providing the name "Albert Edward Canham."
-Eight days before his death, he finally signed an official statement declaring his name as Albert Edward Baldry.
-After his death, his family changed the name "Edward" to "Ernest," as this was the name they had given him.
+However, he did not enlist under his birth name but gave the name "Albert Edward Canham."
+Eight days before his death, he signed an official statement declaring his name as Albert Edward Baldry.
+After his death, his family changed “Edward” to “Ernest” since that was the name they had given him.

-In September 1917, the 32nd Battalion was in the vicinity of Ypres.
-On 26 September, they were sent to Halfway House near Zillebeke as a reserve battalion.
-On that same day, the Battle of Polygon Wood took place, during which the 5th Australian Division successfully captured Polygon Wood.
-Around 7:30 p.m., the 31st Battalion, which had participated in the battle, was relieved by the men of the 32nd Battalion in Polygon Wood.
-What followed were three days in the newly captured front line.
+In September 1917, the 32nd Battalion was positioned near Ypres.
+On 26 September, they were sent towards Halfway House near Zillebeke as a reserve battalion.
+On that same day, the Battle of Polygon Wood took place, during which the 5th Australian Division succeeded in capturing Polygon Wood.
+Around 7:30 p.m., the 31st Battalion, which had taken part in the battle, was relieved by the men of the 32nd Battalion in Polygon Wood.
+What followed were three days in the newly captured frontline.

-On 28 September, several German counterattacks were repelled by shellfire.
-The Australians themselves also faced German bombardments.
-On 29 September, German troops made further attempts at a counterattack.
-Once again, these were repelled, and the Australians captured one prisoner.
+On 28 September, several German counterattacks were repelled by artillery fire.
+Additionally, the Australians endured German bombardments.
+On 29 September, the German forces made several more attempts at a counterattack.
+These attacks were also repelled, and the Australians captured one prisoner.

-On 30 September, the Australian lines came under heavy fire again.
-As shells exploded, several soldiers in the sector where Baldry was stationed were killed.
-Orders were given to leave the trench, but Baldry showed little response; he was completely distraught.
-A comrade tried to motion him forward, but a second shell struck, killing the 19-year-old Baldry.
+On 30 September, the Australian lines came under heavy artillery fire again.
+As shells exploded, several soldiers in Baldry's sector were killed.
+Orders were given to evacuate the trench, but Baldry barely reacted; he was in complete shock.
+A comrade tried to motion him forward, but a second shell struck, killing 19-year-old Baldry.
 His body was not recovered by his comrades.
-Only after the war was his body reburied in Tyne Cot Cemetery, plot LXV, row A, grave 12.
+It was only after the war that his remains were found in Polygon Wood and reburied at Tyne Cot Cemetery, Plot LXV, Row A, Grave 12.

 Sources 3